zacharycohn/acqstack-journeymap/_pages/shared-data/tts-ogc.md

 ---
-title: External Clients
+title: TTS Office of General Counsel
 ---

-The Current TTS Commissioner is: Rob Cook.
+The current representative of OGC for TTS is: John Peters.
-Email: rob.cook@gsa.gov
+Email: john.h.peters@gsa.gov
-Slack: @robcook